RISC-V-visual

 RISC-V scales widely across cores and performance classes.
 It is cost-efficient and enables dependability, flexibility, and interoperability—essential for SDV platforms.
 It reduces migration effort, improves affordability and complements existing architectures.
 It does not replace them.
 It gives automakers more choice.

-Stronger collaboration fosters greater choices, accelerating learning and driving rapid progress.
-An open, flexible platform removes barriers, provides better scalability and consequently improves fit-for-function, making migration easier and costs more predictable.
-A global Ecosystem community contributes tools, knowledge and innovation.
+Stronger collaboration fosters greater choice, accelerates learning, and drives rapid progress.
+An open, flexible platform removes barriers, provides better scalability, and consequently improves fit‑for‑function, making migration easier and costs more predictable.
+A global ecosystem community contributes tools, knowledge, and innovation.

 • Open standard for the entire platform (HW&SW together) is fosters best-in-class flexibility